Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

-\subsection{Example 3: XOR gate}
+\subsubsection{Example 3: XOR gate}

 The binary XOR function takes $n=2$ input bits and returns the parity.
-It is not a linearly separable function (see Fig. \ref{fig:8}b).
+It is not a linearly separable function (see Fig. \ref{fig:8}B).
 Hence, it cannot be implemented with a single thermodynamic neuron.
-To implement XOR, we choose the network structure presented in Fig. \ref{fig:8}a.
-Then, using Algorithm \ref{alg1}, we compute the parameters of each the thermodynamic neuron.
-Specifically, using the truth table of XOR, we construct the training set $D$ of $2^n = 4$ data points (see Fig. \ref{fig:8}b).
-Then we perform Step $2$ of the algorithm using the standard back-propagation algorithm \cite{rumelhart1986learning} combined with the ADAM optimization \cite{kingma2017adam}, obtaining the vectors of weights.
-Consequently, we compute the energy and the interaction vectors, as well as the reference bath temperature for each neuron.
-The response of the machine, i.e. the inverse temperature of the last thermodynamic neuron, is shown in Fig. \ref{fig:8}c as a function of the input temperatures $\beta_1$ and $\beta_2$.
+To implement XOR, we choose the network structure presented in Fig. \ref{fig:8}A. \chg{The reason for selecting this particular structure is based on the fact that a binary XOR function can be expressed as a combination of three gates, namely OR and NAND whose outputs are fed through an AND gate.
+The structure of the network we chose mimics this equivalence.} Within this network structure we then use Algorithm \ref{alg1} to we compute the parameters of thermodynamic neurons implementing these three binary functions.
+Specifically, we construct the corresponding training set $D$ of $2^n = 4$ data points (see Fig. \ref{fig:8}B).
+Then we perform Step $2$ of the algorithm using the standard back-propagation algorithm \cite{rumelhart1986learning} combined with the ADAM optimization \cite{kingma2017adam}, obtaining the vectors of weights \chg{that correspond to our approximation of the XOR function.
+Consequently, we use Steps $3-5$ of Algorithm \ref{alg1}} to compute the energy and the interaction vectors, as well as the reference bath temperature for each neuron. \chg{Thermodynamic neurons are then connected using the method discussed in Sec. \ref{sec:network_connection}.} The response of the machine, i.e. the inverse temperature of the last thermodynamic neuron, is shown in Fig. \ref{fig:8}C as a function of the input temperatures $\beta_1$ and $\beta_2$.
 We see that the network implements indeed the desired XOR function.